 If you require frequent positioning for pain, have cardiac disease, Chronic Pulmonary Obstructive Disease (COPD), spinal cord injuries, or severe arthritis, an adjustable bed may be beneficial.

 You will need a doctor’s prescription to qualify for an adjustable bed.
-If you need additional things like a mattress or bed rails, talk to your doctor about the prescription order.
+Discuss the prescription order with your doctor if you need additional mattresses or bed rails.

-Medicare covers adjustable beds when they are medically necessary.
+Medicare covers adjustable beds when they’re medically necessary.
 Your doctor will prescribe an adjustable bed and any additions; then, you’ll submit the prescription to an in-network DME provider.

 The doctor and the DME supplier must both accept Medicare.
 Once Medicare approves the claim, you’ll get your adjustable bed.

 Medicare will cover a basic hospital bed.
-If you need additions, your doctor will need to add them to your prescription order.
-Coverage limitations may apply, but at least a portion of the additions may have coverage.
+Your doctor must add additions to your prescription order if you need additions.
+Coverage limitations may apply, but at least some additions may have coverage.

 Durable Medical Equipment covers quite a few things about beds and bedding items.
 Coverage may be available to you on the following items: